-When feathering out, roosters tend to become ‘patchy’ while the girls feather-in more evenly.
-With most breeds the saddle and hackle feathers will start to develop around week 8 on the boys – this does not hold true for all breeds.
+When feathering out, roosters tend to become ‘patchy’ while the girls feather in more evenly.
+The saddle and hackle feathers will develop around week 8 on the boys with most breeds – this does not hold for all breeds.

-If you buy from a hatchery and have specified what sex birds you want, in general that is what you will get.
-Remember though, chicken sexers’ do have a 10% fail rate – hopefully it’s not your batch!
+If you buy from a hatchery and specify what sex birds you want, you will generally get.
+Remember though.
+Chicken sexers’ do have a 10% fail rate – hopefully, it’s not your batch!

 Personally, I have never even tried wing sexing.
-Some folks do it with consummate ease but many do struggle with it, especially if it’s the first time.
+Some folks do it with consummate ease, but many struggles with it, especially the first time.

-Sexing adults is all about the appearance.
-Roosters tend to exude confidence and fearlessness while the hens’ are usually more submissive and quiet.
+Sexing adults is all about appearance.
+Roosters tend to exude confidence and fearlessness, while the hens’ are usually more submissive and quiet.